Why These Posts?

 The inevitable questions followed.
 “Is this just the nature of the Middle East, of the Muslim world?
 Have U.S. policies contributed to the development of American values, e.g., democracy, rule of law, etc., in the Middle East, or have we caused more harm than good?
 Why are we, the “leader of the free world,” more despised than admired there?

 Trying to answer those questions propelled me into what turned out to be an 18-month odyssey – at times more than I bargained for, so many rabbit holes – of reading, research and writing, culminating in A Century of U.S. Meddling in the Middle East, the 25 following posts, 130 pages in all, starting with Sykes-Picot at the end of WWI and ending with the 2003 war on Iraq.

-[Navigation note: the 25 posts cover three pages of the Meddling in the Middle East dropdown menu; at the end of page 1, after you finish reading Post 8, Israeli – Arab Wars of 1967 and 1973, you will see page 2 and page 3 in the bottom left, just click and go to access the following posts.]
+[Navigation note: the 25 posts cover three pages in the Meddling in the Middle East drop down menu; when you get to the end of a post, just back click in your browser to return to the menu.
+At the end of page 1, after you finish reading Post 8, Israeli – Arab Wars of 1967 and 1973, you can click on Page 2 and then Page 3 to access the subsequent posts.

 Jon Walker MacLeod